Pttn/rieMiner/README.md

 ### Versioning

 The version naming scheme is 0.9, 0.99, 0.999 and so on for major versions, analogous to 1.0, 2.0, 3.0,....
-The first non 9 decimal digit is minor, etc. For example, the version 0.9925a can be though as 2.2.5a.
+The first non 9 decimal digit is minor, etc. For example, the version 0.9925a can be thought as 2.2.5a.
 A perfect bug-free software will be version 1.
 No precise criteria have been decided about incrementing major or minor versions for now.

 ## Contributing